 Hard Acrylic Shell

-Apparently, I have received the professional fit.
+Apparently, I have received a professional fit.
 Not only do the bores insert deeply, but the complete housing is tight.
 Not too tight, but tight enough that I would never worry about breaking the seal.
 Luckily I have no discomfort whatsoever.

-I did not use a bite block when having my impressions done because I feared of pushing my lower jaw forward resulting in an unnatural position and thus faulty impressions.
+I did not use a bite block when having my impressions done because I feared pushing my lower jaw forward resulting in an unnatural position and thus faulty impressions.
 Had I used a bite block, though, I wonder if the fit would have been even tighter.

 The transparent green color with silver shimmer looks stunning.
-It is not fully transparent but creates a mysterious mist that hints on the internals but doesn’t allow a fully clear look.
+It is not fully transparent but creates a mysterious mist that hints at the internals but doesn’t allow a fully clear look.
 I cannot tell for certain, but I believe the silver shimmer has been applied from the inside as a second layer.

 This would mean a further production step was necessary.
 I believe this method was used because the shimmer thickens towards the nozzle and slightly fades away to the faceplate.
 It could be a coincidence, but it could also be crazy attention to detail.

 There is absolutely no laser-engraving or branding on my review unit.
-From the gallery, I can tell that usually there would be a laser-engraved and color filled serial number on the cymba part of the shell.
+From the gallery, I can tell that usually there would be a laser-engraved and color-filled serial number on the cymba part of the shell.